SoelMgd/AWS_RAG_Evaluation_Toolkit/README.md

 Once everything is set up, follow the example notebooks to create a test set from your documents and test different RAG configurations.
 This allows you to identify the best configuration for your specific use case (e.g., hallucination reduction, etc.).

-## Contributing

-Contributions are welcome!
-If you would like to improve the project, follow these steps:

-1. **Fork the repository** to your GitHub account.
-2. **Create a new branch** with a descriptive name for your feature or bugfix:
-    ```bash
-    git checkout -b feature-name
-    ```

-3. **Test your changes** to ensure everything works as expected.

-5. **Create a pull request** from your branch to the `main` branch of this repository.

----

-This toolkit aims to make it easier to evaluate RAG models on AWS.
-Feel free to reach out with suggestions or questions!